Apollo (1906 automobile)

-The Apollo was made by the of Waukegan, Illinois, from 1906 to 1907.
+The Apollo was made by the Chicago Recording Scale Company of Waukegan, Illinois, from 1906 to 1907.
 The only model, the model B, produced was a five-seater with a Roi-des-Belges body.
 The barely known predecessor in literature, Model A, had nearly the same technical specifications as Model B. Power came from a water-cooled four-cylinder engine by way of a three-speed transmission and shaft drive.
 The engine power was 35 hp.
 The four-cylinder engine had a displacement of 5213 cc with a bore of 114.3 mm and a stroke of 127 mm.
 The wheelbase was 2794 mm, the track width 1422 mm.
 The vehicle weight of the five-seater was 998 kg.
 The selling price was 2500 dollars.